intro

 - Open

-in the working directory you want to use it in.
+Rin the working directory you want to use it in.

-, then the easiest way to do this is to
+If using RStudio, then the easiest way to do this is to

-then choose whether you want to open it in an
+New Project then choose whether you want to open it in an

 existing directory or create a new one.